Introduction: The Shaping Power of Geography in the Ancient Americas

 Forests and Jungles: Green Walls

-The dense jungles of Mesoamerica and the rainforest of the Amazon acted as green walls.
-The Maya civilization thrived within the tropical lowlands of the Yucatán Peninsula and present-day Guatemala, Belize, and Honduras.
-This environment was incredibly rich in biodiversity but difficult to traverse.
-The thick canopy limited sight lines and made large-scale warfare with cavalry or wheeled vehicles impossible.
-The jungle also created a highly fragmented landscape of city-states, each separated by days of travel through dense undergrowth.
-This was a key factor in the Maya's decentralized political structure, as no single city could easily project power over a wide area.
+The dense tropical rainforests of Mesoamerica and the Amazon basin acted as green walls, limiting mobility while providing rich resources.
+The Maya civilization flourished within the tropical lowlands of the Yucatán Peninsula and surrounding areas, an environment bursting with biodiversity but difficult to navigate.
+Thick forest canopies restricted visibility and made large-scale warfare involving cavalry or wheeled transport impossible.
+This challenging terrain fragmented the Maya political landscape into numerous city-states, each separated by days of travel through dense jungle, which fostered political decentralization and cultural diversity.

 Case Studies: How Terrain Shaped Specific Civilizations